-Targeted Advertising: Targeted advertising means presenting an advertisement to a student where the selection of the advertisement is based on Student Data or inferred over time from the usage of the Provider's website, online service or mobile application by such student or the retention of such student's online activities or requests over time.
+Targeted Advertising: Targeted advertising means presenting an advertisement to a student where the selection of the advertisement is based on student information, student records or student generated content or inferred over time from the usage of the Provider's website, online service or mobile application by such student or the retention of such student's online activities or requests over time.

-Third Party: The term "Third Party" means an entity that is not the provider, a subprocessor, or LEA.
+Third Party: The term "Third Party" means an entity that is not the provider or LEA.